Menu

 The Class Novel

-Each class will be reading a class novel each half term.
-It will often, although not always, link to the curriculum learning that the children will be doing.
-We believe that reading to children is important for them to develop a love of reading and to be exposed to high quality reading from an adult.
-The class novel is read every day.
-The books were chosen so that each phase is exposed to a wide variety of different authors and characters from different cultural and religious backgrounds, as well as having a mixture of female and male authors and protagonists.
-We believe that ALL children should be able to 'see themselves' in the books that they are exposed to.
+Each class has a class novel 'on the go' all of the time.
+These are sometimes linked to wider curriculum learning however, choosing high-quality, engaging texts for each cohort is always the priority when class novels are selected.
+The range of class novels teachers choose from have been selected so that each phase is exposed to a wide variety of authors and characters from different cultural and religious backgrounds, as well as having a mixture of female and male authors and protagonists.
+We believe that reading engaging stories where a range of experiences are represented enables our children to think critically, develop empathy and 'put themselves in someone else's shoes'.
+We also believe that ALL children should be able to 'see themselves' in the books that they are exposed to.

 Library and Reading Nooks